A-Van-Gestel/A-Van-Gestel/README.md

 # Hello fellow traveller
-My name is Axel Van Gestel, an Engineering Consultant at RP One and former student at IT Factory Thomas More Geel.
+My name is Axel Van Gestel, a former student at IT Factory Thomas More Geel.
 I'm from Belgium and my main languages are Dutch and English.

 ## 📈 GitHub Stats
 <p float="left">